 Employees and employers may come to agreements related to payment that are more favorable than state law.
 These arrangements are considered an “agreed wage.”
 An agreed wage can include many different types of pay, including normal hourly rates of pay or premium rates of pay for certain tasks or shifts.
 This can include shift differentials, hazard pay, double time on holidays, on-call pay, etc. The agreed wage must be included in any overtime calculation when overtime-eligible employees work more than 40 hours per week.

 Employers are not required to give employees pay raises, unless the employee is paid minimum wage and the minimum wage is increased.
 Washington’s minimum wage is $15.74 as of Jan.
 1, 2023.
 The minimum wage is adjusted each year for inflation.

 Employers are required to pay employees at least once per month on a regular, scheduled payday.
 An employer may require employees to sign up for direct deposit, as long as this does not impose a cost on the employee.
 Employers may also offer to pay employees using debit or prepaid payroll cards.
 If there are fees for using these cards, the employer must provide an alternative that allows employees to access their wages without any fees or costs associated when withdrawing funds.

 Non-sufficient funds (NSF)

 If a paycheck “bounces” or is denied for non-sufficient funds, an employee may file a workers’ rights complaint.
-L&I cannot recover any bank fees or charges associated with a bad check if the attempt to cash the check occurred within 30 days of issue.
+L&I has the authority to recover bank fees or charges associated with a bad check if the attempt to cash the check occurred within 30 days of issue.
 If an employer regularly issues bad checks, this may be a matter for law enforcement.

 If an employee quits or is fired, their final paycheck must be paid on or before the next regularly scheduled payday.
 Employers cannot withhold a final paycheck if the employee does not turn in keys, uniforms, tools, equipment, etc. There are specific rules for deductions taken from a final paycheck.